clux/probes/content/post/2023-12-31-annual-gratitude.md

 > Walk to the park.
 Grind the coffee beans.
 Blitz some fruit.
 Triage issues.
 Play music.
 Appreciate beauty.
 Try to embrace being content, and try to be compassionate.
 Enjoy time with my partner.

-If I get another full year, that is what I want to continue.

-So here's to another year.
+Hoping that can continue in 2024.
+Here's to another year!